JoseChirif/JoseChirif/My top projects.md

 ## 📚 My Top projects:

-Welcome to my top projects, they are categorised as:
+Welcome to my top projects, they are categorised by:

 - [Data science and analysis](#📈-data-science-and-analysis)
 - [Automation](#⚙️-automation-some-made-as-a-hobbie-😃)